NxPKG/khulnasoft-docs/content/support/Troubleshooting/Cloudflare Errors/Troubleshooting Cloudflare 1XXX errors.md

 ### Resolution

 Update your antivirus software and run a full system scan.
-Cloudflare can not override the security settings the site owner has set for the domain.
+Khulnasoft can not override the security settings the site owner has set for the domain.
 To request website access, contact the site owner to allow your IP address.
 If you cannot determine how to contact the website owner, lookup contact information for the domain via the [Whois database](https://whois.icann.org/en/lookup).

 {{<Aside type="note">}}
-Since the website owner performed the blocking, Cloudflare support cannot override a customer's security settings.
+Since the website owner performed the blocking, Khulnasoft support cannot override a customer's security settings.
 {{</Aside>}}